-Based on the 1933 film that saved Warner Brothers studio, producer David Merrick, believing in the 1980s nostalgia craze, decided to mount 42nd Street on stage.
+Based on the 1933 film that saved Warner Brothers studio, producer David Merrick , believing that the 1980 nostalgia craze, decided to mount 42nd Street on stage.
 Directed by Gower Champion with music by Harry Warren and lyrics by Al Dubin, 42nd Street became an extravaganza not seen on Broadway in decades.
-From the show’s opening, which featured 40 dancers, to the terrific energetic show-stoppers, Merrick’ concept led to a run of 3,486 performances.
+From the show’s opening that featured 40 dancers to the terrific energetic show-stoppers, Merrick’ concept led to a run of 3,486 performances.
 People love tap shows!
-The 2001 revival of 42nd Street ran for 1,524 performances, followed by a successful national tour and several worthy regional productions at Candlelight, Drury Lane, Marriott, and Paramount Theatre.
-The more I see 42nd Street, the more I enjoy its infectious score and fantastic tap dancing.
-Amazingly, this current 2016 National Tour is a non-Equity affair but it doesn’t suffer from lack of terrific dancers.
-The dancing is near perfect, making this production the highest quality non-Equity tour I’ve seen to date!
+The 2001 revival of 42nd Street ran for 1524 performances followed by a successful national tour and several worthy regional productions at Candlelight, Drury Lane, and Marriott in Chicago and Theatre at the Center in Muster, IN.
+Now in a spectacular, eye-popping production at Paramount Theatre in Aurora.